Jeff-Bouchard/skywire-deployment/README.md

 For any given submodule repository, included is a Makefile with directives such as `format` and `check`.
 `make format check` is currently used by the CI to check pull requests.

-`make format check` executes a variation of the following commands
+`make format check` executes a variation of the following commands:
 ```
 go mod tidy -v
 [[ -d pkg ]] && goimports -w -local github.com/skycoin/$(basename $(pwd)) ./pkg